Welcome to the online home of Dream Sub Comics - Explore the Depths of Imagination

 Jake’s primary antagonist is Mentone, a moody self-absorbed, violence-prone heavy metal head banger who sneers at the idea that music has any other purpose than to help him get laid and gain power, money, and fame.

 Mentone has a girlfriend named Katherine who is devoted to him at first but slowly becomes disenchanted with him and frightened of his new-found indulgence in the occult.
 When the Last Troubadour makes his public debut by disrupting a major concert appearance for Mentone, she is outraged at first.
 But, she begins to realize that maybe the Last Troubadour, with his disarming wit and hopeful world view, might provide the only way to save Mentone from himself, and Katherine in the bargain.
+Look for musical tie-ins from Cool Dove Records between Jake Fountain and Ben Sage coming your way.

 He's The Last Troubadour - Righting Wrongs with Rhymes and Songs!